-• The indicated values vary in accordance with changes in the vehicle's running conditions.
-Also, the indicated values may differ slightly from the actual values and should thus be treated only as a guide.

-• When either trip meter indication is

-reset, the average fuel consumption corresponding to that trip meter indication is not shown until the vehicle has subsequently covered a distance of 1 mile (or 1 km).
+- The indicated values vary in accordance with changes in the vehicle's running conditions.
+Also, the indicated values may differ slightly from the actual values and should thus be treated only as a guide. - When either trip meter indication is reset, the average fuel consumption corresponding to that trip meter indication is not shown until the vehicle has subsequently covered a distance of 1 mile (or 1 km).

-■ To turn off fuel consumption indicator display
+■ Turn off display of fuel consumption indicator

-The fuel consumption indicator display can be turned off.
+The display of the fuel consumption indicator can be turned off.

-To turn off this display, turn the ignition switch to the "LOCK" position and press the "+" button adjacent to the information display for approximately 5 seconds.
-Then, the information display and the clock display will blink for 3 seconds to notify you that the fuel consumption display has been turned off.
+To turn off the display of the indicator, turn the ignition switch to the "LOCK" position and press the "+" button adjacent to the information display for approximately 5 seconds.
+Then, the information display and the clock display will blink for 3 seconds to notify that the display of the fuel consumption has been turned off.